 Seafood boil in the Duke City!
-If the notion conjures visions of heading to Tingley Beach and embarking on an unappetizing repast of catfish, trout and silvery minnows boiled together in a large pot of green chile seasoned water, you’re in for a treat.
+If the notion conjures visions of heading to Tingley Beach and embarking on an unappetizing repast of catfish, rainbow trout and silvery minnows boiled together in a large pot of green chile seasoned broth, you’re in for a treat.
 As of September, 2013, it’s possible for expatriates from any of America’s coastal regions to indulge in authentic seafood boil…and it’s very good.
 So good, in fact, that since its launch, copycat restaurants have spawned throughout the Duke City.

-If you hadn’t heard about Down N Dirty Seafood Boil was the first–often duplicated but never replicated.
+Down N Dirty Seafood Boil was the first–often duplicated but never replicated.
 Albuquerque’s very first seafood boil restaurant launched to very little fanfare.
 The event should have been celebrated with ceremonial splendor and rejoicing.
 Think about it.
 Among the dozens of restaurant openings in the Duke City every year, very few actually serve an untapped market.
 Even fewer fill a real niche and offer a product unique to the marketplace, something that can’t be found anywhere else in the area.

 Expats who’ve lived along coastal waters know of what I speak.
 As they read this, they may even be experiencing involuntary salivation at their memories of seafood boils in their past and the prospect of recreating that experience (okay, sans sand and surf) within easy driving distance.
-Others not fortunate enough to have ever experienced an authentic seafood boil may be scratching their heads and wondering just what a seafood boil is and why the launch of the Down N Dirty (no double-entendre intended) Seafood Boil is such a milestone event.
+Others not fortunate enough to have ever experienced an authentic seafood boil may be scratching their heads and wondering just what a seafood boil is and why the launch of the Down N Dirty Seafood Boil was such a milestone event.

 A seafood boil is, first and foremost, a social event, a gathering of friends and family to celebrate and luxuriate in succulent shellfish.
 In coastal areas, seafood boils are held on Memorial day to herald the start of summer and they’re held on Labor Day to wish summer a fond farewell.
 Optimally, they’re held on the beach where the heady aroma of briny seawater mingles with the smoke from the fire surrounding a large cauldron or stockpot of boiling water (or beer) in which the bounty of the sea is prepared.

 Obviously, the Duke City and landlocked New Mexico are at a disadvantage when it comes to just-caught, fresh-off-the-boat seafood, but modern transportation has made next day delivery of fresh seafood a reality.
 The other elements–foamy waves crashing along the beach, pristine sands as fine as talcum, marine layers of soupy fog in the morning–we’ll just have to imagine.
-Though it does sport a thematic seaside decor, stepping into the Down N Dirty Seafood Boil restaurant on Fourth Street won’t transport you back to the coast–even with the ferocious shark suspended overhead.
+Though it does sport a thematic seaside decor, stepping into the Down N Dirty Seafood Boil restaurant on Wyoming won’t transport you back to the coast–even with the ferocious shark suspended overhead.
 The seafood boil just might!

 After you’ve selected your seafood of choice, you’ll be asked to pick a spice flavor and degree of spiciness.
 The spice accents include garlic butter, lemon pepper, Cajun and “Down N Dirty” if you want it all.
 Spice levels range from none (garlic butter) to mild, medium and hot.
 Your server will explain the process in as much detail as you need.
 After your inaugural visit you’ll have the routine down pat.